qaul/qaul.net/utilities/build-raspberry-docker/README.md

-# Build qaul.net for Raspberry Pi using Docker
+# Build qaul for Raspberry Pi using Docker

 You can build the binaries for Rasperry Pi on your computer using a presetup docker container